/

 UX Design KPI Examples: Learn How to Measure User Experience

 User experience (UX) focuses on the design and usability of a website, application, or product.
-Good UX means that the user can solve their problem or fulfill the need without too much difficulty.
+Good UX means the user can easily solve problems or fulfill their needs.
 This leads to greater user satisfaction, a higher conversion rate, and fewer business costs.

-Still, we all know that only user decides whether your product has good or bad UX.
-Then, how to understand that you and your design team are doing everything correctly and the product is going to provide a great user experience?
+Still, we all know that only the user decides whether your product has good or bad UX.
+So, how can you ensure that you and your design team are doing everything correctly and that the product will provide a great user experience?

 UX design KPI examples come in handy here.
-As Eleken is a team of product designers, measuring KPI performance is one of the components in our work on projects.
-UX KPIs allow us to measure the success rate of the product in numbers and therefore see how effective the product is.
-As well, in case we make some changes to the existing design, measuring the right indicators can show whether those improvements work the way we want.
+As Eleken is a team of product designers, measuring KPI performance is one of the components of our work on projects.
+UX KPIs allow us to measure the success rate of the product in numbers and, therefore, see how effective the product is.
+Also, in case we make some changes to the existing design, measuring the right indicators can show whether those improvements work the way we want.

 As you may have already understood, in this post we want to discuss what metrics to use to measure user experience and therefore the success of your design solution.